octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 The smart contracts are ready, the network where it has to be deployed too, the next step is to write the deployment script (also called a migration).
 These scripts are located in the *migrations* directory.

 Each migration is a javascript file, defining the deployment tasks.
 It can execute any javascript code.
-Each migration starts with a number, followed by a title: *Truffle* runs the migrations in an ascending order.
+Each migration starts with a number, followed by a title: *Truffle* will run the migrations in an ascending order.
 For instance, the `tezos-example` box comes with tree migrations:

 ```